 A file extension is the three or four-letter code after the dot in its name.
-For example, a musical file's extension will be the ".mp3" that appears at the end.
-Some files show up without these codas, but you can force them to appear.
-On Windows, go to Windows Explorer, navigate to the View tab, and tick the File name extensions box.
-On macOS, choose Finder then Preferences, go to the Advanced tab, and tick Show all filename extensions.
+For example, a musical file’s extension will be the “.mp3” that appears at the end.
+Some files show up without these codas, but you can force them to reveal themselves.
+On Windows, go to File Explorer, navigate to the View tab, and tick the File name extensions box.
+On macOS, choose Finder, then Preferences, go to the Advanced tab, and tick Show all filename extensions.

-A file's format is the way it was encoded or saved to the disk—as the aforementioned MP3 file, or a PowerPoint presentation, or a video.
-The file extension described above acts as the signifier or label for the file format, so these two must match up.
-Otherwise you're going to run into problems when opening files.
+These extensions act as signifiers, or labels, for the file format, which is the way a file was encoded or saved to the disk.
+An MP3 file would be the aforementioned .mp3, a PowerPoint presentation would be .ppt, and a video file might be .m4v.
+The format and extension must match up, or you’ll run into problems when opening files.
 To change a file extension on Windows or macOS, just click on the file and edit the last three or four letters to show the correct extension for the format.

-Modifying the extension doesn't actually change any of the file's contents, but it can make a file recognizable to the applications on your system, thus helping you open it.
-For example, your image editor may not know what "picture.ipg" is supposed to be, but it will open "picture.jpg" with no problem.
-If the file extension has been mislabeled for whatever reason, then editing it creates an easy fix.
+Modifying the extension doesn’t actually change any of the file’s contents, but it can help your applications recognize the file, thus helping you open it.
+For example, your image editor may not know what “picture.ipg” is supposed to be, but it will open “picture.jpg” with no problem.
+If the file extension has been mislabeled for some reason, editing it is an easy fix.

 Changing the file format is trickier; it involves saving the file again using a different set of standards.
-Generally speaking, to alter a file's format, you'll need to open it in some kind of application—so this isn't going to work for files that have been damaged.
-This is more of a fix for files that won't open in your favorite image editor or word processor, but will open in an alternative program.
+Generally speaking, you’ll need to open a file in some kind of application to alter its format—so this won’t work for files that have been damaged.
+This is more of a fix for files that won’t open in your favorite image editor or word processor, but will open in an alternative program.
 Say a colleague has typed a document in the Mac program Pages, giving it the .pages extension, and then sent the file to you.
-You may not be able to open the document in Microsoft Word, so if you prefer that word processor, you must change the format: Open the document inside Pages, hit File and then Export To, and save it in Word format with a .doc or .docx extension.
+You may not be able to open the document in Microsoft Word, so if you prefer that word processor, you must change the format: Open the document inside Pages, hit File, then Export To, and save it in Word format with a .doc or .docx extension.

-So if a file doesn't open in one application, try cracking it open with a different application and then modifying the file format.
-For instance, the free HandBrake program, available for both Windows and macOS, can covert one video file into another file type, so if you can't open a video on your computer or smartphone, HandBrake might be able to convert it into a format that will work.
-If you don't care about the video application—you just want to watch your file— try the free and well-known VLC Media Player, which can play just about every video file format out there.
+If a file doesn’t open in one application, try cracking it open with a different one and then modifying the file format.
+For instance, the free HandBrake program, available for both Windows and macOS, can covert one video file into another file type.
+If you can’t open a video on your computer or smartphone, HandBrake might be able to convert it into a format that will work.
+If you don’t care about the video application—you just want to watch your file—try the free and well-known VLC media player, which can play just about every video file format out there.
 Similarly, you can open almost any image format with IrfanView, as long as the file has been correctly encoded.